 - Assistant Franz Holmes

-If you're thinking about being a member of Georgia Southern University Women's Track program they are the individuals you must speak to.
-It's possible to choose to get in touch with them through email using the link above or call the school to obtain more specifics about the college and Women's Track program before deciding whether or not it's a suitable fit for you personally.
+If you're interested in being a part of the Georgia Southern University Women's Track program these are the people you need to get in touch with.
+You can choose to contact them through email utilizing the link above or call the school to get additional information regarding the school and Women's Track program before determining whether or not it's a suitable fit for you.

-NCSA gives student student athletes the information and tools they need to enhance their chances of being recruited by a Women's Track program, whether it's at Georgia Southern University or another school.
-Since 2000, NCSA has been connecting coaches and athletes which is a crucial component of the recruiting process.
-This year on it's own you'll find 9478 Women's Track student athletes making use of the NCSA network, technology and scouting professionals to get their highlights in front of 3237 coaches at 1601 colleges Women's Track programs across the country.
+NCSA gives student athletes the resources and info they need to increase their chances of being recruited by a Women's Track program, whether it's at Georgia Southern University or another college.
+Since 2000, NCSA has been connecting athletes and coaches which is a vital part of the recruiting process.
+This year on it's own there are 12761 Women's Track student athletes using the NCSA network, technology and scouting professionals to get their highlights in front of 3729 coaches at 1648 colleges Women's Track programs all over the country.

-If you'd like to join the Georgia Southern University Women's Track program you need to start building relationships and a highly-visible, professional quality recruiting profile.
-Starting that process as early as possible is critical to your success.
-So create your free profile to become a verified NCSA Women's Track athlete and begin connecting with coaches at the Georgia Southern University Women's Track program today.
+In order to join the Georgia Southern University Women's Track program you need to begin to build relationships and a highly-visible, professional quality recruiting profile.
+Beginning that process as early as possible is critical to your success.
+So create your free profile to become a confirmed NCSA Women's Track athlete and begin connecting with coaches at the Georgia Southern University Women's Track program today.